 The bombastic orange, purple, red and gold color scheme screamed "FUNSKOOL!" and instantly gained the figure some collector credibility.
 Many army building obsessed collectors of the day saw the figure, with his color scheme and obscured face, a perfect complement for their Techno Viper corps.
 With this, the figure achieved a modicum of popularity that was rare for a modern, Joe affiliated Funskool figure.
 But, like most Funskool figures, that popularity was short lived.
 There was a lot going on in the Joe collecting world in 2003 and 2004.
 New releases from Hasbro arrived on the shelves almost every month.
 Toys R Us ramped up their production of vintage style Joe exclusives.
 And, in general, Joe achieved a level of retail success unseen since 1990 or 1991.
 This brand activity pushed Funskool to the wayside and this Tripwire became a footnote on that collecting era.

 Nearly a decade and a half later, this Tripwire is generally appreciated by collectors.
 The odd colors but bold styling have left Tripwire as a figure that is memorable and desirable enough for collectors to care.
 You see the figure appear in many collections, even if he is not a feature of the few bastions of vintage Joe content that remain.
-He is certainly more popular and Metal Head, Law, Windmill and the Incinerator with whom he shares a general timeline.
+He is certainly more popular than Metal Head, Law, Windmill and the Incinerator with whom he shares a general timeline.
 Modern collectors have taken to customizing Trip Wire figures into the Funskool color scheme as a way to spice up the modern remakes of vintage figures.
 Generally, this Tripwire is treated fondly by the collecting world: even when his color scheme and bizarreness do not seem to warrant it.

 One of the greatest collector complaints regarding Funskool is the figure quality.
 In the early 2000's, Funskool really started to let their quality slip.
 Sloppy paint masks, shoddy construction and frozen joints were hallmarks of the Funskool stock of the time.
 This was a far cry from the earlier Funskool offerings: which were very close to Hasbro quality.
 But, the time of poorest quality coinciding with the timeframe of greatest availability created a perception of poor quality among Joe collectors.
 Hasbro, to their credit, took notice.
 In 2003, they took umbrage with Funskool's quality and forced the Indian manufacturer to improve upon it: drastically.
 The result is that the figures manufactured in 2003 have a much higher construction quality and crisper paints masks than figures from even one year prior.
 You can see that quality on Tripwire with the sharp golden highlights and crisp lettering.
 As such, this figure is more representative of the whole of Funskool offerings from the late '80's through the early 2000's than most of the other figures with whom collectors are familiar.